-Towing alongside should be undertaken using a suitable spring, a head rope and stern rope.
+Towing alongside should be undertaken using suitable springs, a head line and stern line.
 The tug should be positioned so that the stern of the tug just overhangs the stern of the barge.
 However; there are exceptions to this, for example when considering the length of tow or the direction in which you want the vessel to turn the quickest.
 The further the tug is positioned forward the more difficult it is for the stern of the tug to direct the heading of the tow.
 Considerations should be given to this when making up a tow alongside.